MadRajib/Notes/c_notes/c_notes.md

 ### Compatible types
 * what it means in C for two types to be compatible.
 * Declaring a function or variable twice is valid in C only if the two declarations specify compatible types.
+* In C, two different primitive types are never compatible.
+* Likewise for the defined types struct, union and enum: two separately defined types are incompatible unless they are defined exactly the same way.

+However, there are a few cases where different types can be compatible:
+* Every enumeration type is compatible with some integer type.
+In GNU C, the choice of integer type depends on the largest enumeration value.
+* Array types are compatible if the element types are compatible and the sizes (when specified) match.
+* Pointer types are compatible if the pointer target types are compatible.
+* Function types that specify argument types are compatible if the return types are compatible and the argument types are compatible, argument by argument.
+In addition, they must all agree in whether they use ... to allow additional arguments.
+* function types that don’t specify argument types are compatible if the return types are.
+* Function types that specify the argument types are compatible with function types that omit them, if the return types are compatible and the specified argument types are unaltered by the argument promotions.

 Valid:
 ```c